dfinity/wg-identity-authentication/reference-implementations/icrc25/README.md

 1. Open the **Relying Party** and, in the `Trasfer` section, provide the recipient's principal and the amount to send.
 Then, click `Send`.
 2. In the **Signer** tab, wait for the consent message to show and accept it.
 3. Navigate back to the **Relying Party** tab and observe the response.

+## TODO

+- Update to the latest standard version
+- Extract crypto library for signature verification
+- Improve agent-js to expose the features we need here (to get rid of the copied code)